tfabris/BlueGigaEmpeg/README.txt

 Final wiring positions and colors:

-Empeg IIS pads   My Jumper wires*  Int.
-Empeg wires**   Int. wht Conn pos***   Sled Tuner Plug   BlueGigaEmpeg Tuner Plug    Bluetooth Chip   Usage on BlueGigaEmpeg Assembly
+Empeg IIS pads   Int.
+Empeg wires*    Int. wht Conn pos**    Sled Tuner Plug   BlueGigaEmpeg Tuner Plug    Bluetooth Chip   Usage on BlueGigaEmpeg Assembly
-1 IISC            Yellow            Yellow+Green         Third from end         7 Purple          7  SCK                      30  PCM_CLK      Serial Clock
+1 IISC            Yellow+Green         Third from end         7 Purple          7  SCK                      30  PCM_CLK      Serial Clock
-2 IISW            Orange            Brown wire           Right end              2 Grey            2  WS                       29  PCM_SYNC     Word Select
+2 IISW            Brown wire           Right end              2 Grey            2  WS                       29  PCM_SYNC     Word Select
-4 IISD1           Red               Red wire             Second from end        1 Pink            1  SDIN                     27  PCM_IN       Serial Data
+4 IISD1           Red wire             Second from end        1 Pink            1  SDIN                     27  PCM_IN       Serial Data
                                                               4 Black           4  GND                          GND          Universal Ground
                                                               8 Blue            8  12vPower                                  Power to voltage regulator

-*(These are just the colors I used for my jumper wires, yours may differ.)
-**(These were the colors inside my empeg, yours may differ.
+*(These were the colors inside my empeg, yours may differ.
 These are the interior wires connecting the docking sled connector to the motherboard.)
-***(Original positions of these wires on the white connector near the Ethernet plug, now disconnected from that plug.)
+**(Original positions of these wires on the white connector near the Ethernet plug, now disconnected from that plug.)

 Finally, make sure that the variable "digitalAudio", which is a boolean flag in the Arduino code sketch in this project, is set to "true" so that the